SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/calculation-pathways.md

 x
 </td>
 <td>
 </td>
 <td>
 1
 </td>
 </tr>
 </table>

-In the table it is shown which variables, starting from the input variables, are needed to calculate all other variables including the OEE.
-The different colors have no meaning, but simply serve the purpose of clarity.
-On the next page the corresponding formulas are shown.
-The formulas in red are those only necessary for the calculation of the OEE.
+This overview shows the formulas of variables needed to calculate each variable, including the OEE.
+The formulas marked red are necessary to calculate the OEE.

 ![Calculation pathway 1](/images/oee/theory/theory-calculation-pathway-1.png)